 In this series of 12 posts, Professor Richard Davis examines the principle arguments given by Bruxy Cavey against the doctrines of biblical inerrancy and authority.

 Paul says to Timothy that “All Scripture is God-breathed…and useful” (2 Tim 3:16).
-So we should use it.
-That seems right.
-Recently, however, I’ve noticed some pastors and professors claiming that even if what God breathes out is flatly in error, this shouldn’t deter us from making good use of it.
+Recently, I’ve noticed some pastors and professors claiming that even if what God breathes out is flatly in error, that shouldn’t deter us from using it.
+It comes from God and it contains errors.
+Nevertheless, says Bruxy Cavey, “You should use it, it’s really useful!
+Try it sometime, really useful book!” (link).
 Scripture might be false (and no doubt is in many places), but it’s useful all the same.
-Our question is: Is that right?
+Our question is: Is Bruxy right?
 Continue reading

 In the past few posts (see here, here, and here), we’ve looked at this idea that the Bible isn’t authoritative; only Jesus is.
 The Bible isn’t perfect and error-free; only our Saviour is.
 At first glance, these assertions have the ring of piety.
 Unfortunately, the least bit of probing exposes the painful fact that they are supported by demonstrably invalid arguments.
 That is, they aren’t supported at all.
 Continue reading

 Some bible critics have claimed that defending the Bible’s inerrancy “discredits Christ.”
 It does this, we’re told, “by taking qualities of Christ – his sinless perfection – and trying to attribute those to Scripture“ (Bruxy Cavey).
 Now of course any true Christian will affirm that Christ is sinless and perfect.
 Inerrantists go one step further; they “take” this property of sinless perfection and “give” it of the Bible.
 And this, the critic insists, is a problem.
 Well, how so?
 Continue reading